hislittlecuzin/Snopek-Rollback-Steamworks-FP-Template/README.md

 https://wiki.facepunch.com/steamworks/
 Read the "Classes" sections for the class you want to use.
 It assumes intermediate or above programmer skill, so it doesn't tell you much.
 Break stuff, see what happens, learn.

+IF YOU DIDN'T DO SNOPEK'S VIDEO TUTORIALS...
+Do them first.
+It'll take you an afternoon & is REQUIRED knowledge to understand what's going on because I changed a number of things.
+Also the videos are with Godot 3, so you should join Snopek's discord for the API Changes to Godot 4.

 # For Builds
 Make sure you copy over the `steam_api64.dll` and put it next to the `.exe` for standalone execution.
 Currently ONLY suppoorts windows.
 You'd have to build Facepunch Steamworks if you want to support other platforms & figure out how to get the `.csproj` to take that stuff.